 The Journal of Global Catholicism is an international, interdisciplinary peer-reviewed journal.
 Its purpose is to foster the understanding of diverse forms of lived Catholicism with attention to their significance for theoretical approaches in anthropology, history, sociology, media studies, psychology, theology, and philosophy.

-Current Issue: Volume 1, Issue 1 (2016) Indian Catholicism: Interventions & Imaginings
+Current Issue: Volume 1, Issue 2 (2017) African Catholicism: Contemporary Issues

 - Mathew N. Schmalz